Opentrons/opentrons/RELEASING.md

 git push --set-upstream origin release_${version}
 ```

-3. Open a PR into `master` for your empty release branch.
+3. Open a PR into `release` for your empty release branch.
 4. Create a new branch for your initial version bump:

 ```shell